Is Hollywood On The Edge Of A Latinx Revolution? Ask Director Patricia Riggen

 “

 Being a woman is by far the hardest thing there is.
-If you add to that color, then that’s another layer of complication.
+If you add to that colour, then that’s another layer of complication.

 Patricia Riggen